-Fallout 2 was released in 1998 and it’s one of the most appreciated post-apocalyptic CRPGs of all time.
+Fallout 2 came out in 1998 and it’s one of the most appreciated post-apocalyptic CRPGs of all time.
 This game is both fun to play and inspiring, and will leave you with many beautiful memories.

-This is one of those RPGs in which everything is so well designed and so carefully balanced that you can enjoy yourself dozens of times if you want, and the story will surprise you each time.
+This is one of those RPGs in which everything is so well designed and so carefully balanced that you can play dozens of times if you want, and the story will surprise you each time.

 Arcanum is another one of those CRPGs that assign you a huge role right from the get-go and then slowly reveal to you what you’re supposed to be doing in the world as its long-awaited savior.
 The game is set in a world that’s currently going through the industrial revolution.

 Magic is at odds with technology and you need to make up your mind about which path you’re going to follow.

 In Arcanum, technology is favored over magic, which is perceived to be dangerous and old-fashioned.
 Technological innovations are quickly taking over the world and magic is looked upon with suspicion.

 If you want to play an Elf mage for example, you may find yourself discriminated against when you want to travel by train.
 The conductor will fear that your magic may disrupt the train’s engine and will treat you with a high dose of skepticism.
 At best, he will let you stay in the last wagon.

 Similar things will happen if you try to enter rooms where there are powerful engines.
 At the same time, trying to use both magic and technology may result in catastrophic failures when casting spells.